 Hey, hey, what’s up my friend?
 In today’s episode, it’s all about the 1-hour timeframe, baby.
 I want to share with you a few truths about the 1-hour timeframe that you might not be aware of.

 Let’s talk about the 1-hour timeframe.
 This is one of the most popular timeframes among traders, especially for Forex trading since it’s one of the default timeframes that comes with MT4 of Trading View.

 In the 1-hour timeframe, it’s fast enough to give you enough action but at the same time, it’s not too fast to the point where you’re scalping the markets or making reckless decisions.
 The 1-hour timeframe kind of gives you a little bit of breathing room to plan and execute your trades.

-But there are still a few things that you must be aware of when you’re trading on the 1-hour timeframe.
+But there are still a few 1 hour trading strategy tips that you must be aware of when you’re trading such a timeframe.
 Let’s get started.

 1. Expect your holding period to last up till 3 days

 Although you’re entering your trades on the 1-hour timeframe, maybe you bought at support and you’re looking to sell at resistance, but the market won’t immediately reach resistance within the next hour.

 Yes, you could have that scenario.
 But more often than not, when you buy at support, the market needs time to reach your profit target, which could be three or four candles later, which translates to three or four hours later.